This is a non-surgical treatment for back pain that involves stretching the spine to relieve pressure on the discs and nerves

 Introduction

-If you're dealing with chronic back pain, you know just how debilitating it can be.
-It can affect your work, your social life, and your overall quality of life.
-Fortunately, there are treatments available to help alleviate this pain, one of which is spinal decompression therapy.
+If you’re dealing with chronic back pain, it can impact your work, social life and overall quality of life.
+There are treatments however to help alleviate this pain, one of which is Spinal Decompression Therapy, a non-surgical treatment, that involves stretching the spine to relieve pressure on the discs and nerves.

 Spinal decompression therapy is a non-surgical treatment for back pain that involves stretching the spine to relieve pressure on the discs and nerves.
 The treatment is designed to create negative pressure in the spine, which can help to reposition bulging or herniated discs, reduce inflammation, and promote healing in the affected area.